Console war

 In the video game industry, a console war describes the competition between two or more video game console manufacturers in trying to achieve better consumer sales through more advanced console technology, an improved selection of video games, and general marketing around their consoles.
 While console manufacturers are generally always trying to out-perform other manufacturers in sales, these console wars engage in more direct tactics to compare their offerings directly against their competitors or to disparage the competition in contrast to their own, and thus the marketing efforts have tended to escalate in back-and-forth pushes.

 While there have been many console wars to date, the term became popular between Sega and Nintendo during the late 1980s and early 1990s as Sega attempted to break into the United States video game market with its Sega Genesis console.
-Through a novel marketing approach and improved hardware, Sega had been able to gain a majority of the video game console market by 1991, three years after the Genesis’ launch.
+Through a novel marketing approach and improved hardware, Sega had been able to gain a majority of the video game console market by 1991, three years after the Genesis' launch.
 This caused back and forth competition between the two companies throughout the early 1990s.
 However, Nintendo eventually regained its market share and Sega stopped making home console hardware by 2001.

 Background and etymology

 The video game console market started in 1972 with the release of the first home console, the Magnavox Odyssey.
-As more manufacturers entered the market and technology improved, the market began to coalesce around the concept of console generations, groupings of consoles with similar technical specifications that vied in the consumer marketplace.
-Since 1972, there have been nine such console generations, with two to three dominant manufacturers controlling the marketplace as an oligopoly.
+As more manufacturers entered the market and technology improved, the market began to coalesce around releases of more advanced hardware every few years on a predictable cycle, which are typically grouped into generations.
+Since 1972, there have been nine console generations, with two to three dominant manufacturers controlling the marketplace.

 As with most industries without a single dominant leader, console manufacturers have marketed their products in a manner to highlight them in a more favorable manner compared to their competitors', or to focus on features that their competitors may lack, often in aggressive manners.
 For example, console manufacturers in the 1980s and 1990s heavily relied on the word size of the central processor unit, emphasizing that games had better capabilities with 16-bit processors over 8-bit ones.
 This type of aggressive marketing led video game journalists to call the competitive marketing a "war" or "battle" as early as August 1988.
 As each new console generation emerged with new marketing approaches, journalists and consumers continued to use variations of the "war" language, including "system wars" and "console wars".
 By the early 2000s, the term "console war" was most commonly used to describe heated competition between console manufacturers within any generation.